-You may have seen different spellings for the word "chile," such as "chili" and "chilli," and wondered if they are the same thing or all mean something different.
-This is a common question and has fueled many arguments over the subject.
+It's likely that you have seen different spellings for the word "chile," including "chili" and "chilli."
+Are these words referring to the same thing or do they all mean something different?
+While it is confusing, you're not alone.
+It's a common question that has actually fueled many arguments over the subject.
 The difference may depend on what you are talking about—is it the Capsicum pepper?
 Or the bowl of spicy ground meat?
-It also may have to do with where you are, as different countries use different spellings.
+It also may have to do with where you are because different countries and regions use different spellings.

-There are many accepted versions—and the dictionary lists these three—but the term "chile" with an "e" is considered the correct way to spell it according to die hard chile fans.
+There are many accepted versions and the dictionary lists the main three: chile, chili, and chilli.
+However, the term "chile" with an "e" is considered the correct way to spell it according to die-hard hot pepper fans.
 They believe "chili" only refers to the meat dish while "chile" is the pepper.

-The third version, "chilli," is the preferred spelling in Britain, as well as the countries of Australia, Singapore, India, and South Africa to name a few.
+The third version, "chilli," is the preferred spelling in Britain.
+It's also used in other countries, including Australia, Singapore, India, and South Africa, to name a few.
 The double "l" and "i" date back to the Romanization of the language.
 The plural is "chillies."

 Other Accepted Spellings